 The IASB and GASB have decided to account for all leases more than 12 months as finance type leases.

-Real estate agreements are an obvious form of lease financing for companies, but other lease types are included in the mandate as well.
-Equipment leases, vehicle leases, embedded leases, and master leases of more than 12 months must all be considered.
+Real estate agreements are an obvious form of lease financing for companies.
+Other lease types are included in the mandate, too.
+You must also consider equipment leases, vehicle leases, embedded leases, and master leases of more than 12 months.

-All public and private companies will be required to follow the new standards, but those with many leased assets will see the biggest impact.
+All public and private companies will be required to follow the new standards.
+Those with many leased assets will see the biggest impact.
 Although real estate leases are often the largest line item, companies may have many more equipment, technology, vehicle and other lease contracts.
-Organizations in the retail, health care, financial services, and telecommunications services, for example tend to have relatively large real estate lese expenses that will need to be capitalized.
+If you're in the retail, healthcare, financial services, and telecommunications industries, for example, you probably have relatively large real estate lease expenses.
+These will need to be capitalized.
 But even businesses without leased real estate will need to address the new standards.

 The SEC’s Division of Corporate Finance selectively reviews filings made under the Securities Act of 1933 and the Securities Exchange Act of 1934 to monitor and enhance compliance with applicable disclosure and accounting requirements.

 If a public company is selected, the cost associated with the following should deter companies from misstating their financials:

 Compliance with the new standard is required for private companies starting with reporting periods that begin after December 15, 2019 (meaning 2020 for organizations that operate on a calendar year basis).
 However, private companies with public debt, such as many hospital systems may be compelled to report based on the time frame for public companies.
 If you are unsure, please consult your CPA or audit firm.